MIDDLE SCHOOL

 At Community Roots, we integrate Social Studies and English Language Arts into one class called Humanities.
 The Humanities structure creates opportunities for authentic connections between skills and content traditionally taught separately in the ELA and Social Studies classroom.
 We believe this leads to deeper understanding for students in both skills and content.

-We also know that practice in fiction and non-fiction writing is critical to students’ development.
+When thinking about writing instruction, we believe that practice in both fiction and nonfiction writing is critical to students’ development as writers.
 We want students to write frequently.
 We want them to write on demand.
 And we want them to write polished pieces that they work on for a period of time.
 Throughout 6th, 7th, and 8th grade, students write informational, argumentative and creative pieces.
 With each major writing project students go through the writing process (drafting, revising, editing and publishing) and learn crafting strategies specific to the genre in which they are writing.
+We also have students complete on demand writing assessment over the course of the year.
+This allows us to assess how students write independently, without teacher feedback and revisions based on that feedback.
+We use these writing assessments to inform and adjust our instruction according to student needs.

 Math

 The CRCS Math Department operates under a philosophy that math is a coherent system that invites wonder, is illuminated through connections, and is eminently knowable.
-Children and adults find these connections by working in a community in which they communicate their ideas, hear the ideas of others, and have the time and space to reflect on both.
+Children and adults find these connections by working in a community in which they communicate their ideas, hear the ideas of others and have ample time and space to reflect on both.
 Our math courses are guided by the Illustrative Math Curriculum.
 The program emphasizes student-centered collaborative exploration of real-life math applications to support deep understanding of critical math concepts and skills.
+In addition, students are given a math assessment three times over the course of the year.
+This helps us to assess student development of skills and to provide targeted support.
+Based on these assessments, students receive small group instruction within the classroom and/or additional support outside of the classroom.

-In 6th grade, students will learn how to independently problem solve, perform all of the basic mathematical operations, use math manipulatives to solve complex problems, construct viable arguments and critique the reasoning of others, as well as be exposed to real-life math problems that have relevant meaning to their daily lives.
+In 6th grade, students learn how to independently problem solve, perform all of the basic mathematical operations, use math manipulatives to solve complex problems, construct viable arguments and critique the reasoning of others, as well as get exposure to real-world math problems that have relevant meaning to their daily lives.

 In 7th grade, students work to gain fluency using the four operations with integers and rational numbers.
-Students are asked to make comparisons of quantitative information (using ratios, fractions, decimals, rates, unit rates, and percents) and to use quantitative comparison information to make larger or smaller scale models of given situations or to scale rates and ratios up and down as needed.
-Students will also identify and generate equivalent algebraic expressions and solve two-step linear equations and inequalities.
+Students are asked to make comparisons of quantitative information (using ratios, fractions, decimals, rates, unit rates, and percents) and to use quantitative information to make scale models.
+Students also identify and generate equivalent algebraic expressions and solve two-step linear equations and inequalities.

-Algebra I is offered as an elective in 8th grade and is aligned to the Common Core Standards to prepare students for the Algebra I Common Core Regents Exam.
+Algebra I is offered as an option for students in 8th grade and is aligned to the Common Core Standards to prepare students for the Algebra I Common Core Regents Exam, offered in the Spring every year.

 Science